What’s the purpose of a website if not to convert casual visitors into loyal customers?

 - On landing pages, remove anything not relevant to user action

-- Don’t require registry for checkout
+- Don’t require registration for checkout

 - Offer bonuses, whether it be free gifts or free shipping